-- The registered capacity in MW (as defined in the Distribution Code) - The lowest voltage level node on most up-to-date single line diagram to which it connects or exports most of its power - The geographical location specified using latitude and longitude or grid reference coordinates of the primary or higher voltage substation, whichever is applicable.
-This is required only for wind and photo voltaic-based ESPS. - The control mode (if it operates in voltage control or power factor control mode).
+- The registered capacity in MW (as defined in the Distribution Code); - The lowest voltage level node on most up-to-date single line diagram to which it connects or exports most of its power; - The geographical location specified using latitude and longitude or grid reference coordinates of the primary or higher voltage substation, whichever is applicable.
+This is required only for wind and photo voltaicbased ESPS; - The control mode (if it operates in voltage control or power factor control mode).
 Where it operates in voltage control mode the voltage set-point and reactive range to be provided.
-Where it operates in power factor mode the target power factor to be provided. - Loss of main protection type and relay settings for all ESPS connected during or after the Calendar Week 24 data submission beginning 2015.
-For ESPS connected prior to this date, the information should be provided on a reasonable endeavour basis. - 4.54 The Workgroup recommended that PC.A.3.1.4, PC.A.5.1.3 and PC.A.5.1.4 of the Planning Code and DRC 6.1.11 and Schedule 11 of the Data Registration Code be modified in order to capture the above information. - 4.55 The implementation date for the provision of additional information about the ESPS was agreed to be the in line with the Week 24 data submission starting 2015. - 4.56 The Distribution Code would need to be reviewed to ensure DNOs could capture any additional information that they may not currently capture relating to the ESPS (e.g. Loss of Mains protection type and relay settings).
+Where it operates in power factor mode the target power factor to be provided; and - Loss of mains protection type and relay settings for all ESPS connected during or after the Calendar Week 24 data submission beginning 2015.
+For ESPS connected prior to this date, the information should be provided on a reasonable endeavour basis. - 4.54 The Workgroup recommended that PC.A.3.1.4, PC.A.5.1.3 and PC.A.5.1.4 of the Planning Code and DRC 6.1.11 and Schedule 11 of the Data Registration Code be modified in order to capture the above information. - 4.55 The implementation date for the provision of additional information about the ESPS was agreed to be the in line with the Week 24 data submission starting 2015. - 4.56 The Distribution Code would need to be reviewed to ensure DNOs could capture any additional information that they may not currently capture relating to the ESPS (e.g. Loss of Mains protection type and relay settings). - 4.57 A copy of the full Workgroup Report can be found on the National Grid website at: